Some bloggers seem to have all the luck.

 What Promotion-Smart Bloggers Know That Most Bloggers Miss

-As a blogger, you’ll have been lectured many times on the importance of good content.
+From the day you started your blog, you have been lectured many times on the importance of good content.

 Time and time again you’ve been told you must create high-quality content.
 Awesome content.
 Even epic content.